Reis-class submarine

-The Reis-class submarines are a group of six license built submarines based on the Type 214 submarine for the Turkish Navy.
+The Reis-class submarines are a group of six license-built submarines based on the Type 214 submarine with Turkish subsystems, armaments and modifications for the Turkish Navy.

 Project history

 On 28 December 2006, the Undersecretariat for Defence Industries of the Turkish Ministry of National Defense issued a request for proposal, which was revised on 12 July 2007.
 By 22 November 2007, companies such as the DCNS of France, Navantia of Spain, and a German/British consortium consisting of Howaldtswerke-Deutsche Werft GmbH (HDW) and Marine Force International LLP (MFI) had submitted proposals.
 After completing the evaluation process, the decision was announced on 22 July 2008 to start contract negotiations first with HDW/MFI.
 By August 2008, the negotiations started.
 The diesel-electric Type 214 submarine of ThyssenKrupp featuring an air-independent propulsion (AIP) system was selected, and the program begin was set to early 2009.

 The contract between the Turkish Undersecretariat for Defence Industries and the HDW/MFI consortium was signed on 2 July 2009.
 Amounting to 2.06 billion, the project came into force on 22 June 2011.
 The submarines are to be built at Gölcük Naval Shipyard with material packages supplied by the HDW/MFI.
 The shipyard's capability is to be improved regarding the construction and outfitting of the submarines.

 The Turkish defense industry companies ASELSAN, HAVELSAN, MilSOFT, Defense Technologies Engineering and Trade Inc. (STM), Koç Information and Defense, TÜBİTAK Defense Industries Research and Development Institute, and Meteksan Defense, as well as marine industry companies Gürdesan, AYESAŞ, Sirena Marine, Arıtaş, İ-Marine, are involved in the project as subcontractors.